elchemista/LandingGo/README.md

 In production builds the server creates a Mailgun client using the configuration plus the `MAILGUN_API_KEY` environment variable; set that secret via Fly.io or your process supervisor.
 In `--dev` mode the contact handler remains active, but without a `contact` block POST requests return `503 Service Unavailable` so you can work without real credentials.
 Omit the `contact` block entirely to disable outbound email.

-For deployments keep API keys out of version control—inject them via environment-specific config files or secret management tooling, then run `make pack && make build` to bake the configuration into the binary.
+For deployments keep API keys out of version control—inject them via environment-specific config files or secret management tooling, then run `make build` (or `landingo build ...`) to bake the configuration into the binary.

 ## Notes

-- Regenerate assets (`make pack`) any time pages, static files, or the config changes before running `make build`.
+- Regenerate assets (`landingo pack` or `make build`) any time pages, static files, or the config changes before compiling.
 - The generated `build/embedded.go` and `build/public/` should not be committed; they are ignored via `.gitignore`.
 - Binary builds include all assets and can run on machines without access to the original `web/` directory.